| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 honour demanded that the Mayor of Cheltenham too had to play his

 part in the performance, and he was drawn into a lively dance.
+The city of Sochi, with a population of nearly half a million,

 is able to support two television stations.
 One is state-owned and